Gaza girl shares story of being found alive in morgue after Israeli attack

 “I was in a coma for two weeks, and when I woke up, my family told me that I had been placed in the morgue refrigerator,” she recounted.

-Two of al-Assar’s sisters were killed in the attack, and other members of her family were hurt in the blast.
+Two of al-Assar’s sisters were killed in the attack on June 8, 2024, and other members of her family were hurt as well.

 “All my family was injured, and two of my sisters were martyred.
 My eldest sister’s condition is worse than mine.
 She can’t see in one eye, has burns, deep wounds and stomach problems,” al-Assar revealed.